hanimash/WorldCup2018/README.md

+# World-CUP-2018

+### World cup 2018 is web app shows us infomation of the football teams in the world cup 2018 using the FIFA Api [open app]()

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>